DarknessStonema/MIDI-Controller/README.md

 # MIDI-Controller
-A MIDI Controller using the Teensy 3.6/ Raspberry Pi Pico 2W The purpose of this repository is currently only an archive.
+A MIDI Controller using the Teensy 3.6/Raspberry Pi Pico 2W

+The purpose of this repository is currently only an archive.

 Codes viewable in Arduino IDE: